RedDragonElite/rde_parking/README.md

 ## 🐛 Troubleshooting

-### "[E] Fahrzeug sperren" label is stuck on screen
-- This was a bug in older versions caused by TextUI not being hidden reliably.
-- **This is fixed** in the current release — the system now uses ox_target exclusively.
+### Park option not showing up
-- Update to the latest version.
-If it still happens, make sure `ox_target` is in your `server.cfg` and started before `rde_parking`.
+- Make sure `ox_target` is started **before** `rde_parking` in `server.cfg`.

-### Park animation looks broken / character acts weird
-- This was caused by `TaskPlayAnim` with an incorrect animation dict.
-- **This is fixed** — parking now uses only `lib.progressCircle`.
-No animations.
-No weirdness.
+- The system uses `GetResourceState('ox_target')` to wait for ox_target — not `exports.ox_target` which is always a non-nil table.
+- Enable `Config.Debug = true` — if you see `ox_target registered ✅` in client console, targets are loaded.

+### Park option shows but clicking does nothing / "engine must be off"
+- Engine check happens in `onSelect` with a notification — the option intentionally shows even when engine is on.
+- Turn the engine off first, then click Park.

 ### Vehicle doesn't re-spawn on login
-- Make sure the player's character is fully loaded before the spawn runs.
-- The system waits 5 seconds after `ox:playerLoaded` — if your server is slow to load characters, increase the `SetTimeout(5000, ...)` in `server/main.lua`.
+- The system waits 5 seconds after `ox:playerLoaded` — increase the `SetTimeout(5000, ...)` in `server/main.lua` if your server loads characters slowly.
 - Enable `Config.Debug = true` and check server console for spawn logs.

 ### "Not your vehicle" when it clearly is